s4xme/ChatGPT/readme.md

 ## Disclaimer

 This project is for educational purposes only.
-If OpenAI has an Issue with this Project please contact me via my email nuhuh3116@gmail.com.
+If OpenAI has an Issue with this Project please contact me on discord : s4xme